-To take account of differing abilities, there is a choice between Core and Extended curriculum papers in most subjects.
+To take account of differing abilities, there is a choice between Core and Extended curriculum papers in some subjects.
 This allows teachers to decide on the most appropriate level of papers for their students.

 The Core curriculum in each subject is within the ability range of a large majority of students.
 It provides a full overview of the subject and is targeted at students expected to achieve grades C to G.